TusharPanja15/Doc-app/README.md

 # WARNING

 This app is for educational purpose.
+Because of security reasons we have disable the Google Maps API Key from the server.
 Use it wisely.